atropos-null/LS/py109/py109_studyguide.md

 ### Variable Scope

-Variable scope determines where in your code a variable can be accessed:
+A variable's scope is the region of code where that variable is valid and can be referenced.
+Scope can be Local, Enclosing, Global, and Built-in.

 **Global Scope**

-Variables defined outside any function have global scope and can be accessed throughout your program.
+Variables defined outside any function have global scope and can be accessed throughout your program, including inside functions and classes, unless shadowed by a local variable with the same name.

 ```python